Md-Fahim-Shahriar/Md-Fahim-Shahriar/README.md

 - 📫 How to reach me **fahim0166shahriar@gmail.com**

-- ⚡ Fun fact: **Love to be busy with games, books, anime, series, movies**
+- ⚡ Fun fact: **Love to be busy with games, books, animes, series, movies**

 <h3 align="left">Connect with me:</h3>
 <p align="left">